 - They might have their lives be put in danger.
 If they get into the car with the addict or into a domestic dispute, they run the risk of being injured.

 As you can see, the families of addicts are impacted in many ways – and this is just the tip of the iceberg.
-Families are destroyed over addiction, and children can suffer long lasting effects.
+Families are destroyed by addiction, and children can suffer long-lasting effects.
 Our communities need to do a better job of reaching out to these families, and the change starts with you.